max-hill/563-final-project/readme.md

 * Write something reproducible for makeing a plot from simulated data.
 * Expand plotmaking functionality and smooth out filename wrinkles.
 * Improve documentation.
 Remove outdated comments in script files.
+* Generalize allowable assignments of recombination rates in simulation-parameters.lisp